chkoar/jMetalDocumentation/solution.md

 assuming that we intend to represent a list of binary variables.

 The adopted approach allows to define encodings having mixed variables.
-For exammple, this interfce defines solutions composed of lists of double and integer values:
+For example, this interface defines solutions composed of lists of double and integer values:
 ```java
 package org.uma.jmetal.solution;